-Sean Dyche is the current manager of Burnley, having been in charge since October 2012.
+Sean Dyche is the longest-serving manager in the Premier League, having been in charge of Burnley since October 2012.

 Kettering-born Dyche started his playing career in the youth ranks at Nottingham Forest before joining Chesterfield in 1990.